adtshrm007/RepoLens/README.md

   - **Architecture** (20%) — dependency structure and coupling
   - **Documentation** (10%) — comment coverage and doc presence

-### 5. 🤖 AI Presentation & High-Speed Explorer Layer (OpenRouter)
+### 5. 🤖 AI Presentation Layer (OpenRouter)
-- For repository metrics, raw source code is **never** sent to the LLM; a compressed deterministic JSON schema is passed instead.
+- Raw source code is **never** sent to the LLM
-- **High-Performance Large File Engine:** For line-by-line Code Explorer (`/analysis/explore`) and multi-file scans (`/analysis/run`), RepoLens uses `@babel/parser` to deterministically extract 100% of function definitions and exact line ranges in `< 10ms`.
-- **Smart Windowing & AST Outline Injection:** Files exceeding 600 lines (or > 350 lines in scans) are windowed to their top and bottom sections while prepending the complete **AST Structural Outline** of all functions.
-This prevents token limit crashes, eliminates blind spots in architectural summaries, and drops AI inference latency to **~6–10 seconds**.
+- A compressed deterministic JSON schema is passed instead — the LLM translates it into readable architecture summaries and onboarding guides

 ---